tuxerator/burp/thesis/main.typ

 Road networks often contain nodes which are very close in euclidean space but have a relatively high road network distance. (see )
 This case is very common on the border between different suburbs because they are often self contained networks with only one or two access roads with no roads connecting the suburbs.
-Another reason can be some kind of obstacle having to go arround.
+Another reason can be some kind of obstacle having to go around.

 #figure(
-  caption: [In order to reach the point on the other side of the train station, a relatively large detour compared to the euclidean distance.], )[
+  caption: [In order to reach the point on the other side of the train station, a relatively large detour is taken compared to the euclidean distance.], )[
   #image("assets/large-radius.png", height: 300pt)
 ]